Dairy Product Manufacturers

 Recent Developments

-- Producer prices for dairy products manufacturers rose 8.9% in July compared to a year ago after tumbling 10.6% in the previous July-versus-July comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry grew 1.5% year over year in June, while average wages at dairy products manufacturers rose 5.9% over the same period to $27.19 per hour, BLS data show.
+- The producer price index (PPI) for dairy product manufacturers, which measures the price producers receive for their products, rose 5% in December compared to a year ago after falling 5.9% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry was relatively unchanged year over year in December, while average wages at dairy products manufacturers rose 7.2% over the same period to a new high of $28.89 per hour, BLS data show.
+Industry payrolls have been trending steadily upward since early 2021.

 Get A Demo